jbgalvanize/spark_practice/README.md

-# spark_practice
+# Introduction to pySpark
 Practice Using PySpark.
-This will be an initial look at the pySpark Library
+This will be an initial look at the pySpark Library.

+# The main concepts used here:
+* RDDs
+* Lambda Functions
+* Working with K,V pairs
+* More stuff...